DonDebonair/pelican-bootstrap3/README.md

 ### Footer

 The footer will display a copyright message using the AUTHOR variable and the year of the latest post.
 If a content license mark is enabled (see above), that will be shown as well.

-### Sidebar Images

-Include a series of images in the sidebar.

-SIDEBAR_IMAGES = ["/path/to/image1.png", "/path/to/image2.png"]

 ## Live example